Plus a circuit to interface the pendulum driver to a clock motor

 A 600 mAh NiCd cell and 1N5817 Schottky diode were added as shown to enable the pendulum to operate when the sun is not shining.
 Average current draw for the circuit (including the motor driver below) is 0.5 mA which suggests the pendulum should operate for at least a month without sunshine.
 The NiCd cell also provides a degree of voltage regulation which helps regularize the pendulum's period (useful in the following clock application).
-The diode prevents reverse current flow in the solar cells.
+It's likely any NiCd or NiMH cell would work just as well.
+The Schottky diode prevents reverse current flow in the solar cells.

 The two series-connected 1N914 diodes form a shunt regulator, limiting the charge on the capacitor to about 1 volt.
-This also serves to regularize the pendulum's period.
+This also serves to regularize the pendulum's period and may provide some temperature compensation.

-A variable series resistor and 1k fixed resistor were added between the NiCd cell and the storage capacitor.
+A variable series resistor and 1kΩ fixed resistor were added between the NiCd cell and the storage capacitor.
 The variable resistor is adjusted to optimize the firing rate of the trigger circuit.
-The adjustment is not difficult: The circuit should fire at a rate approximately twice the pendulum's natural period, in other words, its pulse (or "beat") rate:
+The adjustment is not difficult: The circuit should fire at a rate twice the pendulum's natural period, in other words, its pulse (or "beat") rate: